Mobileye Global Prices IPO Above Range to Raise $861 Million

 California Poised to Overtake Germany as World’s No. 4 Economy

-The company sold the shares for $21 each, said the people, who asked not to be identified because the information wasn’t public yet.
-Mobileye had marketed 41 million shares for $18 to $20 apiece.
-A $100 million private placement is being raised in conjunction with the IPO.
+The company on Tuesday sold 41 million shares for $21 each, said the people, who asked not to be identified because the information wasn’t public yet.
+Mobileye had marketed the shares for $18 to $20 apiece.
+A $100 million private placement is being raised in conjunction with the IPO, according to Mobileye’s filings with the US Securities and Exchange Commission.

 A representative for the company declined to comment.